 Other Popular Cities in Champagne

-Troyes is one of our favorite cities in the south of the region of Champagne.
+- Troyes is a lovely city in the south of the region of Champagne.
 Troyes' old quarter, with well-preserved and sometimes slanting 16th-century half-timbered houses lining the pedestrian streets, is quite charming, and the restaurants and bars offer a good value in this rather expensive region.